 2.2 Additional Ingredients

-- Lime Juice: Fresh lime juice brightens the dish and balances the richness of the coconut milk.
+- Lime Juice: Fresh lime brightens the flavor and cuts through the richness.

 2.3 Suggested Substitutes